The Best Infant Car Seat

 Then we put our finalists to the test.

-To find out what matters most, we surveyed over a hundred people who’ve recently purchased a car seat, asking them about what mattered most.
+To find out what car seat characteristics make a difference in daily convenience, we surveyed over a hundred people who’ve recently purchased a car seat, asking them about what mattered most.
 Nearly all our respondents prioritized ease of securing a child and ease of detaching the infant carrier from its base.
 Beyond that, parents cared most about the comfort of using a seat’s carrier and the comfort of their child.

 Its buckles and clips should make it easy to secure your child.